-Our experiment embraces the fact that what matters for the downstream consequences of verbal transmission is not whether transmission garbles information in general, but whether certain types of information are subject to stronger distortions than others, creating systematic biases in the supply of information.
-We propose a simple distinction between the level of the prediction contained in a message (i.e., the realization of a signal) and the reliability of that prediction (i.e., the precision of that signal).
-This distinction is parsimonious and theoretically appealing because a Bayesian listener always requires both a signal value and a signal precision to form an update.
-Our experiments leverage this distinction by separately manipulating the level and reliability of the original forecasts seeded in the transmitter stage, allowing us to compare transmission-induced distortions of level information to distortions of reliability information.
-We vary the level by switching whether the original message argues for an increase or a decrease in the relevant variable.
-We vary the reliability using two kinds of manipulations.
-The first changes the speaker's expressed confidence in their forecast by weaving in either certainty- or uncertainty-denoting prefixes (e.g., "definitely", "possibly") and explicit confidence statements (e.g., "I am highly/not at all confident") into an otherwise-identical text.
-The second manipulation changes multiple implicit and explicit signals of reliability, including the speaker's confidence, credentials, stated sources of evidence, fluency, and vocabulary.
+Our experiments separately manipulate the level and reliability of the original forecasts seeded in the transmitter stage, allowing us to compare transmission-induced distortions of level information to distortions of reliability information.
+We vary the level-high or low-by switching whether the original message argues for an increase or a decrease in the relevant variable.
+We vary the reliability-reliable or unreliable-using two kinds of manipulations.
+The first changes the forecast accuracy expressed by the speaker by weaving certainty- or uncertainty-denoting prefixes (e.g., "definitely", "possibly") and explicit confidence statements (e.g., "I am highly confident", "I am not confident") into an otherwise-identical text.
+The second manipulation simultaneously changes multiple implicit and explicit signals of reliability, including the speaker's confidence, credentials, stated sources of evidence, fluency, and vocabulary.
+Both level and reliability are communicated in qualitative terms only, i.e. not using numbers, thereby mimicking how people naturally communicate in many real-world settings.
+In the context of messages in natural language, the signal value (level) thus comprises substantive information about the predicted state of the world, whereas signal precision (reliability) captures information about the characteristics of the message itself, such as the quality of the underlying evidence or the credentials or confidence of the speaker.
 Our manipulations produce qualitatively Bayesian belief updates: when listening to the original messages, listeners update in the direction of the forecast's implied level, moderated by the forecast's reliability.